Professional membership of the CIPD demonstrates a commitment to the highest standards of practice in HR and L&D

 Wilson Wong: Head of Insight and Futures

-Wilson heads the research department and is responsible for developing its futures and critical analytical capability.
+Wilson is Head of Insight and Futures.
 He represents the UK on human capital metrics at ISO/TC260 (HR Standards) and is independent Chair of the Human Capital Standards Committee at the BSI.
 His career has spanned academia, corporate finance and national ICT policy.
 Wilson’s PhD in Economic Psychology (Behavioral Economics) was on opportunity recognition.

 He’s on the Editorial Board of HRDQ and International Journal of HRD Practice, Policy & Research.
 A member of the International Association of Applied Psychology and an Academic Fellow of the CIPD, he was called to the Bar in 1990.
 Research interests include the psychological contract; scenario planning; the future of work; the evolving employment relationship (e.g. models of fairness); the future of voice and human capital measurement (e.g. the unstable nature of ‘talent’).